Esri/arcgis-maps-sdk-java-samples/map/generate-offline-map-overrides/README.md

 * Use the "Min Hydrant Flow Rate" input field to only download features with a flow rate higher than this value.
 * Select the "Water Pipes" checkbox if you want to crop the water pipe features to the extent of the map.

 After you have set up the overrides to your liking, click the "Generate offline map" button to start the download.
 A progress bar will display.
 Click the "Cancel" button if you want to stop the download.
 When the download is complete, the view will display the offline map.
-Pan around to see that it is cropped to the download area's extent.
+Pan around to see that the map is cropped to the download area's extent.

 ## How it works